Boon67/msaccess_table_extract/readme.md

 The key components of this project are:

 * **Containerized Ingestion Job:** A Docker container that encapsulates the logic for:
-    * Connecting to the Access database file from the Snowflake stage.
+    * Reading the Access database file from the Snowflake stage.
-    * Iterating through all tables in the database.
     * Reading data from each table.
-    * Connecting to Snowflake.
+    * Loading the table into a dataframe
-    * Loading the table data into the target Snowflake table, including columns for the filename and timestamp.
+    * Saving the the table data into the target Snowflake table, including columns for the filename and timestamp.
 * **Snowflake Stage:** The designated location in Snowflake where the Access database files will be stored.
 * **Snowflake Target Table:** The Snowflake table will be generated automatically keeping the filename and a time stamp of the extraction.
 The table content will be stored as a variant
 * **Event Trigger Mechanism:** A mechanism to automatically trigger the containerized job when a new file lands on the Snowflake stage.
 This could be:
     * **Snowpipe:** Snowflake's continuous data ingestion service.
     * **Custom Notification Service:** A service (e.g., AWS Lambda, Azure Function) that listens for stage events and triggers the container.
+    * **Snowflake Task** A periodic run (sample code provided)

 ## Setup and Deployment
 To set up and deploy this solution, follow these steps: